chetanbg1/cbg-aws/README.md

 ## Jenkins

 Continuous Integration
-  the automated building, testiing, and deplying of application on every new commit automating as well as integrating diff stages of an application building testing and all
+  the automated building, testing, and deplying of application on every new commit automating as well as integrating diff stages of an application building testing and all

 Continuous delivery